Megadeth: 1990–1991: Rust in Peace

 With Mustaine sober, Megadeth continued searching for a new lead guitarist.
 Guns N' Roses guitarist Slash had been jamming with Mustaine and Ellefson, and although it seemed that he might join Megadeth, he remained with Guns N' Roses.
-Dimebag Darrell of Pantera was offered the job, but the deal fell through after Mustaine refused his request to recruit his brother, Pantera drummer Vinnie Paul, as he had already hired Menza.
+Diamond Darrell of Pantera was offered the job, but the deal fell through after Mustaine refused his request to recruit his brother, Pantera drummer Vinnie Paul, as he had already hired Menza.
 The offer was also extended to Criss Oliva who also declined as he did not want to leave Savatage.
 Jeff Loomis, who would later go on to form progressive metal titans Nevermore, also auditioned though Mustaine deemed him too young to join as Loomis was only 18 at the time.
+Mustaine and Menza played demos of the Rust in Peace album with former guitarist Chris Poland, but he chose not to rejoin the band.